Our Philosophy

 FAITH

-We do not have programming which provides specific religious instruction, uses religious language, or focuses on Bible study.
-Instead, we prefer to focus on building a community in which kids can learn to share, forgive, love, laugh, grow, learn, build friendships, overcome obstacles, and soak up the fresh air and natural beauty of the rustic camp setting.
+We do not offer programming that provides specific religious instruction, uses religious language, or involves Bible study.
+Instead, we focus on building a community where kids can learn to share, forgive, love, laugh, grow, build friendships, overcome obstacles, and soak up the fresh air and natural beauty of the rustic camp setting.

-Our hope is that by experiencing a place like Sparrow Lake Camp, campers will be able to take the lessons they learn out into the world and share the spirit of camp with others.
-We hope that they will feel special in the world.
-We hope they’ll see how special others are as well.
-We hope that they will be able to get along just a little better with people they might disagree with.
-If they choose to inquire into faith and spirituality on their own, we hope it would be because they learned to explore the world around them, and not because they were told that there’s only one path through life.
+Our hope is that by experiencing a place like Sparrow Lake Camp, campers will take the lessons they learn into the world and share the spirit of camp with others.
+We hope they will feel special in the world and see how special others are as well.
+We hope they’ll be able to get along just a little better with people they might disagree with.
+If they choose to explore faith and spirituality on their own, we hope it will be because they learned to explore the world around them, not because they were told there is only one path through life.

-We welcome all people to join the fun of camp, and aim to provide quality hospitality for all our guests, regardless of age, sex/gender, gender expression, sexuality, faith, race, socio-economic status, ability, or any other way in which people are categorized.
+We welcome all people to join the fun of camp and aim to provide quality hospitality for all our guests, regardless of age, sex/gender, gender expression, sexuality, faith, race, socio-economic status, ability, or any other way in which people are categorized.
 We value each person as a unique and special human being and a member of a global community to which we all belong.
-There is no requirement that campers or guests belong to any group, and no expectation to join one.
+There is no requirement for campers or guests to belong to any specific group, and there is no expectation to join one.

-Our program places special focus on the creation of community and on human connection - or to put it simply - we want kids to make friends.
-We take friendship-building very seriously - just as seriously as we take having lots of fun!
-Campers can expect lots of opportunity to learn about their cabin and group-mates, and to share their own experiences and views with others through fun and engaging programs.
-While they canoe, climb, swim, draw, and eat their way through their time at camp, our campers are also navigating the ins-and-outs of doing all that stuff with others.
-With some coaching from counsellors, campers are resolving conflicts non-violently, sharing, learning, and growing together as a community.
+Our program places special focus on the creation of community and human connection—or, to put it simply, we want kids to make friends.
+We take friendship-building very seriously—just as seriously as we take having lots of fun!
+Campers can expect plenty of opportunities to learn about their cabin and group-mates, and to share their own experiences and views with others through fun and engaging programs.
+While they canoe, climb, swim, draw, and eat their way through their time at camp, our campers are also navigating the ins and outs of doing all those activities with others.
+With some coaching from counselors, campers are resolving conflicts non-violently, sharing, learning, and growing together as a community.

-Each day we also take a short period to reflect on our connection with others during our ‘Morning Watch’ and ‘Vespers’.
+Each day, we also take a short period to reflect on our connection with others during our ‘Morning Watch’ and ‘Vespers.’
 We teach campers about the land they stand on and the people who lived here before European settlement.
-We fly different community flags such as the updated Pride flag, along with the Canadian flag each day.
-We sing songs about belonging and friendship, and read poems and tell stories on a variety of subjects which help kids understand their own place in the community and in the universe as a whole.
+We fly different community flags, such as the peace flag, Pride flag, or earth flag, along with the Canadian flag each day.
+We sing songs about belonging and friendship, and read poems and tell stories on a variety of subjects that help kids understand their own place in the community and in the universe as a whole.

 While we are working on our path through the serious work of making the physical camp facilities more accessible and inclusive, we are still an older property.
 Many of the buildings being close to 100 years old.
 Because of this, we don’t currently have fully wheelchair accessible accommodations and cabins and washroom facilities are divided for the most part in line with binary genders - male and female.